Loving your customers is an art that smaller businesses have a better chance of mastering.

 Care means keeping an ever constant conversation with our customers in our social media channels.
 Care can be shown in getting to know your audience in how you provide your service.

-I’d love to hear how you practice the 4 elements.
+I’d love to hear how you practice the 4 elements of loving your customers.
 Let me know in the comments.